brainvisa/casa-distro/doc/source/index.rst

 First time
 ----------

 Casa-distro is pre-setup to handle CATI/BrainVisa open-source projects.
-In this situation, once casa_distro has been downloaded or installed (it can be the .zip file), a user has to:
+In this situation, once casa_distro has been downloaded or installed, a user has to:

 * create a build workflow, which will contain the sources repository for BrainVisa projects, a build directory, etc.

 .. code-block:: bash

-    python casa-distro.zip -r /home/me/casa create distro_source=opensource branch=bug_fix system=ubuntu-12.04
+    python /tmp/casa-distro/bin/casa_distro -r /home/me/casa create distro_source=opensource branch=bug_fix system=ubuntu-12.04

 This command specifies to setup a build workflow for the open-source projects set (``distro_source=opensource`` is actually the default and can be omitted), for the ``bug_fix`` branch (default is ``latest_release``), using a container system based on Ubuntu 12.04.
 Directories and files will be created accordingly in the repository directory, here ``/home/me/casa`` (default without the ``-r`` option is ``$HOME/casa_distro``).